Ezinnem/golang-crud/README.md

 # golang-crud

-A CRUD application using Golang
+A CRUD application using Golang.